7240 Muirfield Drive, Suite 120

-A wrongful death is not usually the intent of the sued person or company.
-But they may be held liable for negligent and careless acts causing death.
+Wrongful death is very rarely due to intent on the part of the defendent, but they may still be held liable for negligent and careless acts causing death.

 The death of a loved one can be very traumatic and can be mind-numbing.
 Such an experience requires time off for grieving and taking stock of the consequences of such a loss.

 But there are unique times when the people left behind must start questioning what really happened to their loved ones, more importantly if they died under special circumstances while undergoing a medical procedure or under any medical care.
-This is especially true for residents in Columbus Ohio and Columbus Metro Area where the Ohio Wrongful Death Statute of Limitations requires that the aggrieved family file a lawsuit as soon as soon as possible after the death.
+This is especially true for residents in Ohio where the Ohio Wrongful Death Statute of Limitations requires that the aggrieved family file a lawsuit as soon as soon as possible after the death.

 While it does happen that special bonds are formed between the doctor and patient, resulting in complete trust and dependency on doctors for their expertise, thinking that they would always do the best they can to help us are regrettably at times misplaced and undeserved.